-ARTICLE 33 PERSONNEL FILES
+ARTICLE 33 - PERSONNEL FILES

-- 33.1 The Employer will maintain an official personnel file for each employee, showing a record of employment and such other information required for business and legal purposes.
+33.1 The Employer will maintain an official personnel file for each employee, showing a record of employment and such other information required for business and legal purposes.
 The Employer will determine the location of the personnel file and will notify the Union if someone other than the Employer's Human Resource Manager is responsible for the personnel file.
-Additional employee files may include, but are not limited to, supervisory files, attendance files, payroll files, and medical files. - 33.2 Health and medical information obtained by the Employer will be maintained in a separate, confidential file.
+Additional employee files may include, , administrative files, supervisory files, payroll files, and medical files.

+33.2 Health and medical information obtained by the Employer will be maintained in a separate, confidential file.
 The Employer will not require employees to provide information about the health or medical conditions of the employee or the employee's family unless such information is related to the performance of duties within the scope of employment, fitness to hold the employee's position or the providing of benefits requested by the employee.